Maximal Tori in Contactomorphism Groups: Toric Contact Structures and Toric Symplectic Orbifolds

 \begin{theorem} Let $(M,\cald,T)$ and $(M,\cald,T')$ be toric contact structures of Reeb type on a compact manifold $M$, and let $(\cald,J)$ and $\cald,J')$ be their underlying CR structures.
 Suppose further that $T$ and $T'$ are conjugate in $\gC\go\gn(M,\cald)$, so $\bar{\gQ}([J])=\bar{\gQ}([J'])$.
 Suppose also that $\eta$ is a contact form representing $\cald$ such that $\cals=(\xi,\eta,\Phi,g)$ and $\cals=(\xi,\eta,\Phi',g')$ are both K-contact with $\Phi|_\cald=J$ and $\Phi'|_\cald=J'$.
 Then $[J]=[J']$. \end{theorem}

-\begin{proof} First since the structures are toric the almost complex structures are integrable \cite{BG00b}.
+\begin{proof} First since the structures are toric of Reeb type the almost complex structures can be assumed integrable by Theorem 5.2 of \cite{BG00b}.
 By perturbing the K-contact structure we can assume that $\eta$ is quasi-regular in which case the quotient $M/\Xi$ is a symplectic orbifold $(\calz,\gro)$ with symplectic form $\gro$ satisfying $\pi^*\gro=d\eta$ where $\Xi$ is the circle group generated by the Reeb vector field $\xi$.
 By Theorem \ref{contor} the tori $\grr(T)$ and $\grr(T')$ are conjugate in $\gH\ga\gm(\calz,\gro)$ on $(\calz,\gro)$.
 Now the transverse complex structures $J$ and $J'$ project to complex structures $\cJ$ and $\cJ'$ on $\calz$.
 So the toric K\"ahler orbifolds $(\calz,\gro,\cJ,T)$ and $(\calz,\gro,\cJ',T')$ are equivariantly isomorphic.
 So by \cite{LeTo97} their polytopes are isomorphic.
 In particular, their fans are isomorphic, so by \cite{LeTo97} they are biholomorphic implying that $\cJ$ and $\cJ'$ are equivalent complex structures.
 Thus, their lifts $J$ and $J'$ are equivalent transverse complex structures. \end{proof}

 \begin{remark} Theorem \ref{Qinj} does not hold generally if the contact structure is not toric.
 As we shall see below in Section \ref{whs} there are many counterexamples when $\dim\grk(\cald,J)=1$. \end{remark}